-The Family that Organizes
+The Family that Defied Rockefeller

 By Rosemary Feurer The Verna family had only lived in the US for a short time before they participated in the Great Coalfield Strike of 1913-1914.
 They weren't US citizens, but they sought to gain rights for US workers by overcoming divisions and fighting for a union.
 They risked their lives in the brutal world in which hired armies fought unionization.